 Impressions vs. Clicks

-To begin, let me first tell you that both Impressions and Clicks are related to the payment method used in the world of online advertising.
+First, let me tell you that both Impressions and Clicks are related to the payment method used in online advertising.

 They measure the effectiveness of your advertising campaign.